kdeldycke/awesome-falsehood/README.md

 A curated list of awesome falsehoods programmers believe in.

-## Motivation
+## Foreword

-TODO: explain why this list is aweseome.

-You want to solve all problem of the world?
-Not so fast.
-There's a huge dicrepency between the world you picture in your head and the reality.
-The world is much more complicated, full of edge cases and inconsitencies.

-Because of war, love, law,

-dispelled myth

-and/or expose how a a business domain or a particular familiar concept is much more intricate and complex than expected.
+*Falsehood* articles are a form of commentary on a particular subject, and are appreciated by the developper community at large for their effectiveness and density.
+They're a convenient written form to approach an unfamiliar domain by dispelling myths, point out common pitfalls, show inconsistencies and subtilities.

+They might looks like to some as a suite of wordy unit-tests covering extensive edge-cases provided by real-world usage.

+## What's a good candidate for this awesome list?

+### *Falsehood*-like articles

+Articles following the *falsehood* scheme are prime candidates for inclusion in this awesome list.

+These articles starts with the hypothesis that developers have a naive, simple view of the subject at hand.
+Then procceed to list a set of candid assumptions that might be held by such programmers.
+Each one is intentionnaly false, and sometimes illustrated by a counter-example.

+A list of falsehood is crafted as a progression that is designed to refine concepts.
+Having read the whole list of falsehood, the reader should pocssess a global, if not complete, overview of the domain being targetted by the article, including most, if not all, its pitfalls, edges-cases and inconsistencies.

+### Library

-When possible, we provide a list of libraries or module that may solve, or try to, the complexities and idiosyncracies of the pointed domain.
+When possible, we provide a list of programming libraries or modules that may solve, or try to, the complexities and idiosyncracies pointed by the *falsehood* articles above.

+### Data structures

+Data models and structures generic enough to cover and addresses most of the falsehoods are also welcome in this page.

 ## Contents